These posts often contain affiliate links. Please see our disclosure policy for details.

 Today, we are going to make incredibly easy gnomes out of yarn and socks!

 How to Make a Yarn and Sock Gnome

 Step 1: Gather Supplies

-- Wooden Balls or Modeling Clay
+- Wooden Balls (0.5 inch or 1 centimeter balls are a good size) or Modeling Clay

 - Paint (optional, if you want to paint the nose a specific color)

 I wrapped the yarn around my hand 50 times.

 I could have probably wrapped less, maybe 40 times, for the thick yarn.